UBB-bibliometrics/search-strategies/remote_sensing.md

     OR "Doppler" OR "SAR"
     OR "Vegetation Indices" OR "Vegetation index"
-    OR "Bathymetr*" OR "Ocean Colo$r" OR "Chlorophyll-a Concentration" OR "Sea Surface Salinity" OR "SSS" OR "Sea Surface Height" OR "SSH" OR "Sea surface temperature" OR "SST" OR "Ocean Surface Winds" OR "Ocean Surface Currents" OR "Ocean Surface Waves" OR "Ocean Heat Content" OR "Sea Ice Concentration" OR "Sea Ice Extent" OR "Sea Ice Thickness" OR "Sea Ice Motion" OR "Iceberg Detection" OR "Ice Type Classification"
+    OR "Bathymetr*" OR "Ocean Colo$r" OR "Chlorophyll-a Concentration" OR "ocean state"
+    OR "Sea Surface Salinity" OR "SSS"
+    OR "Sea Surface Height" OR "SSH" OR "sea level"
+    OR "Sea surface temperature" OR "SST"
+    OR "Ocean Surface Winds" OR "Ocean Surface Currents" OR "Ocean Surface Waves" OR "eddies" OR "eddy" OR "Ocean Heat Content"
+    OR "Sea Ice Concentration" OR "Sea Ice Extent" OR "sea ice area" OR "Sea Ice Thickness" OR "Sea Ice Motion" OR "Ice sheet$" OR "Iceberg Detection" OR "Ice Type Classification" OR "mass balance"
-    OR "oil spill detection"
+    OR "oil spill detection" OR "harmful algal bloom*" OR "harmful algae bloom*" OR "operational oceanograph*"
     )
     AND
         ("satellit*"